 Expression Aggregation Functions

 You can use a code editor to compose custom aggregation functions.
-These functions are based on Tamr transformations.
-Tamr first applies conditions, filtering down to the records that meet it, and then applies expression aggregation functions.
+These functions are based on transformations.
+Tamr Core first applies conditions, filtering down to the records that meet it, and then applies expression aggregation functions.
 See Expression Aggregation Functions.

 Editing Values